afbaum/goStudy/README.md

-This is a golang program that stores data for possible research in a MongoDB.
+This is a golang program that stores data in a MongDB for possible future research.

+This project uses the golang mongodb-driver
+To get the driver enter the following command at the command prompt in the project directory

+go get go.mongodb.org/mongo-driver/mongo

 One package was created for this project: github.com/afbaum/mongoGoStudy